danielap44/deb-wiki-mod/README.md

 This converts the main content area of the page to markdown

-Alternatively, using the provided `Makefile` which is more intuitive:
+Alternatively, using the provided `Makefile` which is more intuitive and less generic (specific to Debian Wiki News page):

 ```bash
 make deb-wiki-news-to-md